apache/pulsar-site/docs/getting-started-helm.md

 :::

-To run Pulsar with Helm on Kubernetes:
+To run Pulsar with Helm on Kubernetes, follow the steps below.

 ## Step 0: Prepare a Kubernetes cluster